-Leftover Turkey Tetrazzini is one of the best ways to use up your leftover turkey!
-Comfort food recipes like this turkey casserole are always a hit!
+Leftover Turkey Tetrazzini is one of our favorite recipe to make with leftover turkey!
+Comfort food recipes like this pasta casserole are always a hit!

 All these comfort food recipes make using up leftovers something we actually look forward too!
 Turkey tetrazzini is actually an American past casserole that is named after an Italian opera star, Luisa Tetrazzini.

 Turkey tetrazzini can be made with leftover turkey or chicken, depending on what you have!

 Typically this pasta casserole is made with peas and mushrooms in a cream sauce, then baked with spaghetti and bread crumbs.

 I mean, what’s there not to like here people.